Johnson does not greet Estonian counterpart outside Number 10 to avoid media

 The leaders previously met at a Nato military base in Tapa, Estonia, on March 1, and Monday marked their fourth meeting of the year.

-Number 10 said the UK has sent an “additional battlegroup” to Estonia, which shares a 294km-long border with Russia, to ensure its security and stability.
+Number 10 said the UK has sent an “additional battlegroup” to Estonia, which shares a 182-mile border with Russia, to ensure its security and stability.

 “The leaders agreed to stay in close contact in the coming weeks.”